JWT Secret Key Generator

 You can verify the structure of your tokens using the generated key at jwt.io.
 Paste your key into the "Verify Signature" section to test your implementation.

-You can bypass the UI and generate secrets directly via our public API for use in automation scripts, Docker setups, or local development.
+Yes, you can bypass the UI and generate secrets directly via our public API for use in automation scripts, Docker setups, or local development.
+Refer to the API Reference section above for endpoint details and example usage.

 Endpoint